bergerch/opti-aware/README.md

 Linux Kernel: 6.14.0-1012-aws
 ```

+### Resource Use, Hardware Constraints
 The test system specification for testing functionality is a ``t3.micro`` VM on AWS, but for performance evaluations we recommend ``c5.xlarge`` and above.

+For *each* replica we recommend the following resources to be available on the VM:

-Recommended system: More than 20 GB available disk space, 16 GB of RAM and 8 CPU cores.
+Recommended system for performance measurements: More than 20 GB available disk space, 16 GB of RAM and 8 CPU cores.

+Recommended system for testing functionality:  More than 8 GB available disk space, 1 GB of RAM and 1 CPU core.

+Expected time for experiments: When conducting benchmarks in a WAN, typically expect 20 min to run a single benchmark, and 60 min when using 3 repetitions.

+Note (optional):
+If running inside a network simulator/emulator is envisioned, we advise to scale resource capabilities as needed to support the desired number of replicas on the host system.
+The time to conduct experiments will vary depending how many CPU cores are provided in total.

 ### Software versions: